w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ![sync-backing](../assets/sync-backing.png)
 ![sync-backing-legend](../assets/sync-backing-legend.png)

-Parablock 1 (P1) is included (I) in the relay chain block 1 (R1) afters 6 seconds.
+Parablock 1 (P1) is included (I) in the relay chain block 1 (R1) after 6 seconds.
 Once P1 is
 included, Parablock 2 (P2) can be filled using the included P1 as execution context.
 But because P2 is rushing to be backed into R2 in 6 seconds, there are less than 6 seconds (~ 0.5 - 1 seconds) to fill it.
 In this scenario, P2 is filled up to 70%.
-After the inclusion of P2 into R3, Parablock 3 (P3) will be generated, filled up to 50%, and backed into R4 in 6 seconds.
-After 24 seconds two parablocks, P1 and P2, have been included into the relay chain.
+After the inclusion of P2 into R3, Parablock 3 (P3) will be generated, filled to 50%, and backed into R4 in 6 seconds.
+After 24 seconds, two parablocks, P1 and P2, have been included in the relay chain.

 The parablock generation and backing are bound together within a six-second window that limits the amount of data a collator can add to each parablock.
 Essentially, a parablock is limited to the